lesliedoherty/lesliedoherty.github.io/README.md

 **Hours Of Operation:**

 I believe we are living in a digital age and fully take advantage of the “new way we work.”
-I respect individuals to know how and when they work best, and if you do not have a set pattern, will help  establish that schedule with you.
+I respect that individuals will know how and when they work best, and if you do not have a set pattern, will help  establish that schedule with you.

 I believe it’s just as important for people to manage their energy as well as their time.
 I expect my team to show up fully, which means I expect you to refresh when needed.
 I do not do believe we work a “Nine To Five” job.
 However, I do expect to have everyone committed to core hours where collaboration and synchronous work can occur.
 During team meetings and core hours, I expect to be able to reach you and you to have access to me.
 I may sometimes send a slack message or email outside of our agreed upon work hours but that is my choice and unless stated as ‘urgent’, can wait until you’re back the following work day.